 - Fatigue, weakness, or being sick

 - Heart palpitations

 Pericarditis usually develops rapidly and lasts only a few days.

 The majority of instances are minor and resolve on their own.
 Medication and occasionally surgery may be used to treat more severe cases.

 The Lyme bacteria obstructs your heart's electrical system by entering the heart tissue and interfering with electrical signals, resulting in heart block.
-Your heart rate slows, and electrical messages between the upper and lower chambers of your heart have problems travelling.
+Moreover, your heart rate slows, and electrical messages between the upper and lower chambers of your heart have trouble travelling.
 This ailment is known as heart block.

 Symptoms include dizziness, fainting, heart palpitations, chest aches, and shortness of breath.

 Antibiotics and/or a temporary pacemaker are two treatment possibilities.

 Heart block can occur in many forms.
 Heart blocks can be classified into three levels: